Simpli-Code/Minitalk/README.md

 $ ./server
 ```

-Execute client (client needs server's PID) and a "string" you want to send to the server
+Execute the client (client needs server's PID) and a "string" you want to send to the server

 ```
 $ ./client 2114751 "hello world"